kleopatra999/paypal-commerce-ios/README.md

 [![PayPal Commerce](assets/pp_commerce_logo.png)](https://commerce.paypal.com/)

 # PayPal Commerce iOS SDK
+The PayPal Commerce iOS SDK allows you to embed a store directly within your own native iOS app — all with minimal code.

+The SDK can be used in a few different ways:

+- A standalone iOS app
+- A store embedded into an existing app
+- Product cards and buy buttons embedded in your existing app, enabling in-app checkout.

 **PayPal Commerce is currently in closed beta.** Apply to join at [commerce.paypal.com/register](https://commerce.paypal.com/register).

 You can read [documentation for the PayPal Commerce iOS SDK on the Braintree Developer website](https://developers.braintreepayments.com/guides/paypal-commerce-ios/overview) and check out our [example projects on GitHub](ExampleProjects/).